 Anti-Spoofing Policy to Allow Spoofing Based on IP

-- In the Policy Validity section select the Policy Override option.
-This will ensure that this policy is applied before the Block policy.
-For more information, view the full article on Policy Validity.
+- In the Policy Validity section, select the Policy Override option.
+This ensures the policy is applied before the block senders policy.
+Read the Policy Specificity page for more information.

 - Enter the list of IP addresses (or hostnames) to apply the bypass to in the Source IP Ranges box in CIDR notation.

 - Enter the list of hostnames to apply the bypass to in the Hostnames box.
 The policy only applies when the hostname matches the IP address used by the sending server.
 We will confirm when this is the case.